apigeek/architect/README.md

 ApiGeek Architect is built using NodeJS.
 If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/ApiGeek-dialect/tutorial).

-You install Architect  as a system-wide CLI command:
+You install ApiGeek Architect as a system-wide CLI command:

 	$ npm install apigeek-architect -g